Order-Constrained Spectral Causality for Multivariate Time Series: Introduction

 \section{Introduction}

 Causal analysis of time series has traditionally been framed through a small number of dominant paradigms.
-Predictive approaches, most notably Granger causality and its extensions, define causality through improvements in conditional prediction based on temporal ordering \citep{Granger1969,Geweke1982,Eichler2007}.
-Interventional frameworks define causality via counterfactual responses to external manipulations within structural causal models \citep{Pearl2009,PetersJanzingScholkopf2017}, while information-theoretic approaches quantify directional dependence using asymmetric measures of information flow \citep{Massey1990,Schreiber2000,Amblard2012}.
+Predictive approaches, most notably Granger causality and its extensions, define causality through improvements in conditional prediction based on temporal ordering \cite{Granger1969,Geweke1982,Eichler2007}.
+Interventional frameworks define causality via counterfactual responses to external manipulations within structural causal models \cite{Pearl2009,PetersJanzingScholkopf2017}, while information-theoretic approaches quantify directional dependence using asymmetric measures of information flow \cite{Massey1990,Schreiber2000,Amblard2012}.
 Each paradigm is mathematically rigorous and widely used, but each formalizes a distinct causal primitive (predictive improvement, manipulability, or information transfer) and is primarily designed to detect localized, edge-level effects.

-In many contemporary applications, however, directional influence in multivariate time series is neither localized nor well expressed through incremental predictability.
-In high-dimensional economic, financial, networked, and biological systems, influence often manifests through changes in dominant modes, correlation geometry, or collective dependence structure, without producing substantial gains in any individual linear prediction.
-Such phenomena are well documented in multivariate analysis and random matrix theory, where dependence is frequently driven by distributed or low-rank structure rather than isolated coefficients \citep{Anderson2003,BaiSilverstein2010}.
+In high-dimensional economic, financial, networked, and biological systems, influence often manifests through changes in dominant modes, correlation geometry, or collective dependence structure, without producing substantial gains in any individual linear prediction, and may remain stable at the system level while appearing unstable when represented through individual components.
+Such phenomena are well documented in multivariate analysis and random matrix theory, where dependence is frequently driven by distributed or low-rank structure rather than isolated coefficients \cite{Anderson2003,BaiSilverstein2010}.
 In these settings, purely predictive or edge-based notions of causality may be statistically underpowered, unstable, or conceptually misaligned with the underlying mechanism.